About Yoga & Jo

 Mindfulness Based Stress Reduction - Mindfulness Hampshire

 Restorative & Yin Yoga - Laura Green Yoga

 Mental Health Skills for Yoga Teachers - Heather Mason (The Minded Institute)

 Yoga Skills for Working with Anxiety - Heather Mason (The Minded Institute)

 Yoga Skills for Working with Depression- Heather Mason (The Minded Institute)

 Yoga Nidra for Mental Health - The Minded Institute

 Why the name "Ananda Yoga"?

 Ananda means “bliss”, the state of "utter joy" and “contentment”.
-During my yoga journey, a number of gurus (teachers) have influenced me who have had a link to Ananda ("bliss") in their name (see the Resources page for a list).
+During my yoga journey, a number of gurus (teachers) have influenced me who have had a link to Ananda ("bliss") in their name (see below).
 From these teachings, my own version of Ananda Yoga has emerged.

 Ghanjis, Rishikesh, India